Rhode Island Lotteries

 If a player is awarded a prize of $600 or more, the state checks with the Department of Human Services for child support arrearages, the Department of Labor and Training for benefit overpayments, and the Tax Administrator for taxes owed of $500 or more by the winner.
 If a debt is owed, the Lottery deducts the amount owed from the winnings in priority order as listed above.

 On 14 October 2012, bingo returned to the Lottery with Bingo on the Go.
 Bingo is sold at retail locations, some of which have television monitors that display a new drawing every eight minutes.
-For each bingo game a player chooses the wager amount ($1, $2, $5 or $10), selects the number of boards (1 – 3), and then selects the number of consecutive games to play (1 – 5).
+For each bingo game a player chooses the wager amount ($1, $2, $5 or $10), selects the number of boards (1-3), and then selects the number of consecutive games to play (1-5).
 Total ticket cost for a game is calculated by multiplying the number of consecutive games by wager amount multiplied by number of boards.
 If a bingo game is played on a $3 wager with three boards for five consecutive games, the ticket cost is $45.
 The maximum wager for one game of bingo is $150.
-Bingo boards are randomly generated by the lottery terminal and a separate ticket is randomly printed by the lottery terminal for each consecutive game.
+Bingo boards are randomly generated by the lottery terminal, which randomly prints a separate ticket for each consecutive game.

 Although regulated by the Rhode Island Lottery, Casino City considers VLTs to be a casino and card room gaming activity.